PhantomCybernetics/phntm_bridge_docs/ui/touchscreen-interface.rst

 ---------------

 * On Android, to switch the whole Web UI to fullscreen (hiding the address bar, etc.), click the ``[ ]`` icon in the ``≡`` (hamburger) menu.
-* On iOS, only Safari is able to switch to fullscreen at the time of writing.
-Tap the ``aA`` button, then select ``Hide Toolbar``.
+* On iOS, only Safari is able to switch to fullscreen at the time of writing, use the ``Hide Toolbar`` option.
 Neither Mobile Opera nor Chrome offers fullscreen capability on iOS.